 Also, be sure to sign up for the Rev Dr Martin Luther King Day of Leadership and Service through our GOLD website!
 It is a great opportunity to start the year off right by giving back to our community!

 If there is a chance you will be taking a foreign language course at Geneseo - to fulfill the graduation requirement, as part of a major/minor, or as an elective - you should plan to take the placement exam.
-Placement exams will be available on Friday, January 12th.
+Placement exams will be available on Friday, January 22nd during orientation.
 For more information on the placement exams, please contact the department at (585) 245-5247.

 Please note that the French, Spanish, and German tests are computerized.
 Paper versions are available for Italian and Latin.